5l1v3r1/Starter-QBot/README.md

 <h2>Starter-QBot</h2>
-<p>This is a starter Qbot for a script kiddies getting into ddosing and IoT.</p>
+<p>This is a starter Qbot for script kiddies getting into ddosing and IoT.</p>

 <div>
   <h2>Requirements</h2><lu>